kkarbowiak/cpp-argparse/tutorial/readme.md

 ### Short options

 If you are familiar with command line usage, you will notice that I haven't touched on the topic of short versions of the options.
-It's quite simple:
+It's quite simple (`optional2.cpp`):
 ```c++
 #include "argparse.h"
 #include <iostream>